Boosting Object Representation Learning via Motion and Object Continuity: Evaluation Metrics

 \subsection{Classifiers}

-In addition to the AMI, a few-shot classifier can exhibit the quality of a model's encoding space by showcasing how well a classification can be learned from this encodings space.
-This can act as a proxy for other downstream tasks.
-E.g. with an optimal encoding space that maps meaningful, underlying concepts (e.g. each object class) to distinct subspaces only few samples can be sufficient to separate the different classes.
-Thus, if a simple classifier can distinguish the encoding space it seems likely that also an RL agent can learn form the encodings.
+In addition to AMI, the performance of a few-shot classifier can provide information on the quality of a model's encoding space in the sense that high classification accuracy (particularly of a linear classifier) indicates that the encoding space is well separable.
+Thus, this can act as a proxy estimation for the performance of other downstream tasks.
+If a simple classifier can distinguish the encoding space it seems likely that also an RL agent can learn form the encodings.
 Whereas if the classifier already fails it seems likely also an RL agent will fail.

 In this work we revert to simple ridge regression \cite{hoerl1970ridge1, hoerl1970ridge2} classifiers.
 Specifically, we train a ridge regression classifier on few encodings per class ($n \in \{1, 4, 16, 64\}$ to be precise) to measure the encoding quality with linear probing in a few shot setting.
 We test the classifier on a separate test set.
 The hyperparameters of the ridge regression model were set as the default values of the sklearn package\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html}}.
+The number of classes was dependent on the Atari-OCTA game and the object encodings were balanced across classes.